Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Experimental Results

-\textbf{Sources of Instabilities:} In this paper, we assess the robustness of our proposed pipeline by examining two main categories of perturbations.
-The first category involves additive perturbations applied to $\mathbf{y}$.
-Recall that this is both an input to the unrolled MoDL and is used in the conjugate gradients (CG) scheme in the data consistency step.
-Within the additive perturbations category, we introduce two types of additive noise: a zero-mean Gaussian random vector with a variance of $0.01$ and worst-case additive perturbations.
-For the latter, we employed two gradient-based attack techniques.
+Here, we consider additive perturbations applied to the measurements $\mathbf{y}$.
+Recall that for example in the unrolled MoDL, this is both an input and is used in the conjugate gradients (CG) scheme in the data consistency step.
+We consider two types of additive noise: a zero-mean complex Gaussian random vector with a variance of $0.01$, and worst-case additive perturbations.
+For the latter, we employed two gradient-based optimization techniques.
 The first method is the conventional $\ell_\infty$-norm PGD~\cite{madry2017towards} with 30 iterations and a perturbation budget of $\epsilon = 0.004$.
 The second approach utilizes the advanced momentum-based AUTO attack~\cite{croce2020reliable}, configured similarly to PGD.
 To generate perturbations using PGD or AUTO, it is necessary to calculate the gradients w.r.t. the input of our model.
-In our recent work \cite{alkhouri2023diffusion}, we computed the gradients with only propagating through MoDL.

 In this paper, we consider an additional case where we apply the method from \cite{pmlr-v162-nie22a} and calculate the gradients to propagate through both MoDL and the SDE of the DP.
 This represents the worst-case additive perturbations w.r.t. the DP and MoDL.
 In this case, the perturbations are generated as:

+Worst-case additive noise for AT, E2E-RS, Recurrent Var Net and LORAKI are generated using the optimization problem in \eqref{eqn: attack}, with changing the structure of the network.
+For score-MRI and standalone diffusion purification, we use Equations \eqref{eqn: PCDC attack} and \eqref{eqn: DP attack}, respectively, which are modified versions of \eqref{eqn: attack}.